-The Board's R&N Committee is responsible for determining compensation arrangements for directors, including the Managing Director, and reviewing compensation arrangements for senior executives.
-Details of the role and responsibilities of the Committee are set out in the Committee's Charter, which is available on the Company's website.
+The Board's R&N Committee is responsible for determining compensation arrangements for directors, including the Executive Chairman, and reviewing compensation arrangements for senior executives.
+This function was undertaken by the Board in 2018.
+The details of the Remuneration Policies are set out on the Company's website.

-The R&N Committee met only once during 2017.
-Mr Philip Wing was Chairman of the R&N Committee until his resignation on 3 August 2017 and Mr Francisco Vergara-Irarrazaval was the other member of the Committee during 2017.
-As a result, the Company did not meet Recommendation 8.1 of the ASX Principles insofar as the R&N Committee did not comprise at least three members.
+As a result, the Company did not meet Recommendation 8.1 of the ASX Principles insofar as the R&N Committee did not formerly exist as a separate committee with at least three members.